Nick1441/COMP3000/README.md

 - Finally, double click it on the Unity hub list and it will open.

 ## YouTube Review
-The Below link takes you to a YouTube review, going over further sections on *how the program works*, *issues**.
+The Below link takes you to a YouTube review, going over further sections on *how the program works*.
 [YouTube](https://www.youtube.com/watch?v=wmML_VfguK0&ab_channel=NickClothier)